Atul Gawande

 Atul Atmaram Gawande (born November 5, 1965) is an American surgeon, writer, and public health researcher.
 He practices general and endocrine surgery at Brigham and Women's Hospital in Boston, Massachusetts.
 He is a professor in the Department of Health Policy and Management at the Harvard T.H.
 Chan School of Public Health and the Samuel O. Thier Professor of Surgery at Harvard Medical School.

 In public health, he was chairman of Ariadne Labs, a joint center for health systems innovation, and chairman of Lifebox, a nonprofit that works on reducing deaths in surgery globally.
 On 20 June 2018, Gawande was named CEO of healthcare venture Haven, owned by Amazon, Berkshire Hathaway, and JP Morgan Chase, and stepped down as CEO in May 2020, remaining as executive chairman while the organization sought a new CEO.

 He is the author of the books Complications: A Surgeon's Notes on an Imperfect Science; Better: A Surgeon's Notes on Performance; The Checklist Manifesto; and Being Mortal: Medicine and What Matters in the End.

 In November 2020, he was named a member of President-elect Joe Biden's COVID-19 Advisory Board.
 On 17 December 2021, he was confirmed as Assistant Administrator of the United States Agency for International Development, and was sworn in on 4 January 2022.
 He left this position on January 20, 2025, when Donald Trump began his second presidential term.

 Early life and education

-Gawande was born on 5 November 1965 in Brooklyn, New York, to Marathi Indian immigrants to the United States, both doctors.
+Gawande was born on 5 November 1965 in Brooklyn, New York City, to Marathi Indian immigrants to the United States, both doctors.
 His family soon moved to Athens, Ohio, where he and his sister grew up, and he graduated from Athens High School in 1983.

 Gawande earned a bachelor's degree in biology and political science from Stanford University in 1987.
 As a Rhodes Scholar, he earned an M.A. in Philosophy, Politics and Economics (PPE) from Balliol College, Oxford, in 1989.
 He graduated with a Doctor of Medicine from Harvard Medical School in 1995, and earned a Master of Public Health from the Harvard School of Public Health in 1999.
 He completed his general surgical residency training, again at the Harvard-affiliated Brigham and Women's Hospital, in 2003.